 - Develop a strong foundation on stress analysis and demonstrate the ability to analyse a range of structural problems,

-- Demonstrate an in-depth awareness of current practice through case studies of engineering problems,
+- Provide an in-depth explanation of current practice through case studies of engineering problems,

-- Develop skills in using the most widely applied commercial finite element software package (ABAQUS) and some of its advanced functions,
+- Use the most widely applied commercial finite element software package (ABAQUS) and some of its advanced functionalities,

-- Understand the importance of mesh sensitivity analysis and validation of finite element models.
+- Evaluate the importance of mesh sensitivity in finite element simulations.